Pyrix25633/Fabric-ImprovedEnd/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the issue
+Steps to reproduce the issue.

 **Expected behavior**
 A clear and concise description of what you expected to happen.